The Initiative

 How will students be prepared for the responsibility of having their own computing device?

 The 1:1 initiative will become a part of the student’s everyday classroom experience.
 Union School District has developed a rigorous and intensive professional development program for teachers that will ensure that they have the skills needed to teach your student how to use his or her device to the fullest potential.
 Your student will learn: digital citizenship, internet safety, collaborative communication skills and more.
-Students will also learn how to care for and protect their chromebook.
+Students will also learn how to care for and protect their Chromebook.

 How will this initiative impact the parents of Union School District Students?